Peer Reviewers

 Assessment of Reviews by the Tri-agency Institutional Programs Secretariat (TIPS)

-All reviews received from the College of Reviewers are carefully examined and assessed by the Secretariat to ensure that reviewers have evaluated the merits of the nomination based on the CRCP’s selection criteria.
+All reviews by external reviewers are carefully examined and assessed by the Secretariat to ensure that reviewers have evaluated the merits of the nomination based on the CRCP’s selection criteria.

-If the reviewers concur and the written assessments and funding recommendations are favourable, the Secretariat makes a recommendation to the Steering Committee to support the chair.
+If the reviewers concur and the written assessments and funding recommendations are favourable, the Secretariat makes a recommendation to support the chair.
 All nominations for which concerns are raised within the reviews provided are sent for additional peer review by the IAC.

 return to top of page